Most Mistakenly Think Medicare Will Cover LTC Needs

 As more families understand that the government is not the solution for their future long-term health care, they seek options to address the costs and burdens of declining health and aging.

-In-home care, adult day care centers, assisted living, and memory care is not as expensive, but they are all financially draining on a family's budget.
-These costs do vary depending on where you live.
-You can use the calculator to see the current and future cost of long-term care where you live - Cost of Care Calculator - Choose Your State | LTC News.
+In-home care, adult day care centers, assisted living, and memory care are less expensive than a nursing home, but they are all financially draining on a family's budget.
+Most long-term care is delivered outside a nursing home.
+These costs vary depending on where you live.

 Long-Term Care Insurance is an affordable way to address the consequences of getting older and needing help with everyday living activities or supervision due to dementia.